 Cruise into Louisiana's past on a boat tour of Bayou Lafourche with a National Park Service ranger.
 Locally known as "the longest street in the world" in honor of the towns and homes along its banks, Bayou Lafourche once served as a major thoroughfare in watery south Louisiana.

-Boat tours are offered now through December and February through May when weather permits.
+Boat tours are offered in spring and fall; spring 2014 cruising season is February through May when weather permits.
 Cruises cast off from the dock behind the Wetlands Acadian Cultural Center, 314 St. Mary Street in Thibodaux.
 Travel to